Too often we’re driven by the notion of value that has nothing to do with us.

 “To fight for one’s values.”

-The origin of the word “value” comes from the Proto-Indo-European *h₂wl̥h₁éh₁yeti, from *h₂welh₁ — to rule, be strong”.
+To add another perspective: the origin of the term “value” comes from the Proto-Indo-European hwl̥héhyeti, from hwelh — to rule, be strong”.

-How to determine this value, so that it’s not somebody else’s?
+How to determine this value for ourselves, so that it’s not somebody else’s?

-The value of knowledge is measured in the decrease of uncertainty that this knowledge provides.
-Or the amount of entropy, or disorder, that it removes.
+The value of information is measured in the decrease of uncertainty that a message provides as well as in the amount of entropy, or disorder, that it removes.

-Example: Tom McCarthy wrote “Remainder” in 2001 — a novel that won several prizes and became very popular around the end of 2000s.
+Example: Tom McCarthy wrote “Remainder” in 2001 — a novel that won several prizes and became very popular around the end of the 2000s.
 For 4 years he’d been trying to get it published, but nobody wanted it.
-Then, in 2005 a small French publisher Metronome Press ran a 750-copy print of the book and, after a few years it became a success.
+Then, in 2005, a small French publisher Metronome Press ran a 750-copy print of the book.
+After a few years, it became a success.
 Why?
-Because it hit the nerve, it talked about something that was important and valuable.
-But the big publishing houses could not see it.
+Because it touched upon something that was important at the time.
+Truly contemporary, Agamben would say, so contemporary that it is not possible to see it contemporaneity from the present time.
+The big publishing houses could not see it because they rely on statistic, rarely on vision.
 When they approached McCarthy a few years after the success to make a re-print of “Remainder”, he refused saying that it was still the same book as the one he submitted to them 10 years ago, which they ignored.